jsc329/ammonitorwiki/18-analyses.md

 # Turn am.model into a named list for insertAMModelLib
 am.model.list <- list(verd_occupany = am.model)

-# Insert into amml:
+# Insert into amml
 do.fp.amml <- insertAMModelLib(models = am.model.list,
                                amml = do.fp.amml)

-# Save to amml folder:
+# Save to amml folder
 saveRDS(do.fp.amml, 'ammls/do_fp.RDS')
 ```